matthid/FAKE/help/fake-dotnetcore.md

 - Fake dotnetcore will have a new set of command line options, therefore you need to update all the places where you call Fake in your Build infrastructure.

-- The migration path will be a compatible set of reusable libraries which will be marked as obsolete.
+- The migration path will be that "FakeLib" is updated with the new dotnetcore compatible API.
-  They mimic the old "FakeLib".
-  In this process FakeLib will be updated with the "new" Api as well, while marking the "old" Api as obsolete.
-  Basically all you need to do is add a header to your build-file to tell Fake about your dependencies and remove `#load "FakeLib.dll"`.

-- Next step will be to remove everything you don't need.

-- Now update all packages to their latest version and use non-obsolete APIs (and fix potential breaking changes).
+  The old API will be marked as obsolete.
+  In theory you can fix all warnings and switch to dotnetcore by inserting the new header.

 ## How to specify dependencies?